bigmistqke/repl/README.md

 # Acknowledgements

-The main inspiration of this project is my personal favorite IDE: (solid-playground)[https://github.com/solidjs/solid-playground).
-Some LOC are copied directly, p.ex the css and js-injection into the iframe.
+The main inspiration of this project is my personal favorite IDE: [solid-playground](https://github.com/solidjs/solid-playground).
+Some LOC are copied directly, p.ex the css- and js-injection into the iframe.